 2. Trial of the nature of Caput Mortuum pigment and its behaviours in the painting process.

 An exploding cell is another recurrent Halley theme/motif.
-My Deadhead works respond to the produce of cell death, and the pigment name refers to worthless residue in terms of alchemy.
+The Caput Mortuum works respond to the produce of cell death, and the pigment name refers to worthless residue in terms of alchemy.

 I am beginning to consider bacterial cell morphology and classification as a possible system for exploring watercolour effects.

 Adrian Searle* recently commented, “Artists have always been interested in plays on materiality, on genre, on confusions of one thing thing and another.
 Painting as image, painting as object, painting as a response to … digital imagery.“